Sal Rosselli – head of NUHW

 SEIU lost another election to the National Union of Healthcare Workers.
 The bargaining unit was 300 workers at Oakland’s Hospital and Research Center.
 145 votes went to SEIU.
 153 to NUHW.
 4 voted against representation all together.

-SEIU Local 1021 is currently being accused by their
+SEIU Local 1021 is currently being accused

 Continue reading SEIU Watch